mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 ### Read segment {#read-segment-g}

 * Streamed segments are always up-to-date but batch segments will not be calculated at retrieval time.
 They are only evaluated every day at the daily batch evaluation time.
+* For journeys using a Read Segment activity, there is a maximum number of journeys that can start at the exact same time.
+Retries will be performed by the system but please avoid having more than five journeys (with Read Segment, scheduled or starting "as soon as possible") starting at the exact same time by spreading them over time, for example 5 to 10 minutes apart.